makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

   * [ ] Record target date for the executive spell _Insert taget date here in the YYYY-MM-DD format_
   * [ ] Exec Sheet for the specified date is found in the ["Executive Vote Implementation Process" google sheet](https://docs.google.com/spreadsheets/d/1w_z5WpqxzwreCcaveB2Ye1PP5B8QAHDglzyxKHG3CHw)
+    _Insert URL to the specific sheet here_
   * [ ] Exec Doc for the specified date is found in the [`makerdao/community` GitHub repo](https://github.com/makerdao/community/tree/master/governance/votes)
   * [ ] Exec Doc file name follows the format `Executive vote - Month DD, YYYY.md`
   * [ ] Extract permanent URL to the raw markdown file and paste it below _Insert your Raw Exec Doc URL here_
-  * [ ] Using URL from the above, generate Exec Doc Hash via `make exec-hash $URL` _Insert your Exec Doc Hash here_
+  * [ ] Using Exec Doc URL from the above and the target date, generate Exec Doc Hash via `make exec-hash date=$date $URL` _Insert your Exec Doc Hash here_
-  * [ ] Using URL from the above, generate Exec Doc Hash via `cast keccak -- "$(curl '$URL' -o - 2>/dev/null)"` _Insert your Exec Doc Hash here_
+  * [ ] Using Exec Doc URL from the above, generate Exec Doc Hash via `cast keccak -- "$(curl '$URL' -o - 2>/dev/null)"` _Insert your Exec Doc Hash here_
-  * [ ] Ensure that both hashes match
-  * [ ] Using URL from the above, read spell instructions from the Exec Doc and list them below _List all actions announced in the Exec Doc_
+  * [ ] Using Exec Doc URL from the above, read spell instructions from the Exec Doc and list them below _List all instructions announced in the Exec Doc_
-  * [ ] Ensure that announced actions listed in the Exec Doc match instructions in the Exec Sheet
+  * [ ] Ensure that instructions announced in the Exec Doc match instructions in the Exec Sheet
 * Base checks
   * [ ] Current solc version `0.8.16`
   * [ ] Office hours is `true` IF spell introduces a major change that can affect external parties (e.g.: keepers are affected in case of collateral offboarding) OTHERWISE explicitely set to `false`
+  * [ ] Office hours value matches the Exec Sheet
   * [ ] Office hours value matches the Exec Doc
   * [ ] 30 days spell expiry set in the constructor (`block.timestamp + 30 days`)
 * Spell description